By Mathieu Wood

 At the age of 32, he overcame the inevitable pressure that is attached with vying for a maiden DP World Tour title to land his breakthrough triumph after a tense finish at The Belfry on Sunday.

-In doing so, he climbs from 205th to a new career-high world ranking of 114th, rises to sixth on the season-long DP World Tour Rankings in Partnership with Rolex, and jumps to the top of the European Ryder Cup Rankings for next year’s event at Bethpage.
+In doing so, he climbs from 205th to a new career-high world ranking of 114th, rises to sixth on the season-long DP World Tour Rankings in Partnership with Rolex, and straight to the top of the European Ryder Cup Rankings for next year’s event at Bethpage.

 With his win, in his 81st DP World Tour appearance, Nørgaard also gains an immeasurable amount of belief in what else he can go on to achieve.